So, you’ve decided to go full-on carnivore tonight with that incredible steak and chips dinner.

 - Once they’re done, sprinkle some herb de Provence on top and enjoy!

-Steaming your green beans is the best way to maintain their color, flavor, and crunch.
+Steaming your green beans (See Also: what to do with canned green beans) is the best way to maintain their color, flavor, and crunch.

 - First, place the beans in a pot of cold water and bring them to a boil.